Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Use your veg scraps to save a few pennies

-My lovely friend Chammy has a great post about making vegetable stock from those old scraps and peelings.
+You can make a great vegetable stock from old scraps and peelings.
 This is a really novel way to cut down on food waste and make the most out of your money.

 Check your vegetable drawer twice a week